VehiclesSwitch to Cortex

-Seer is a mobile radar vehicle.
-Always have at least one in your artillery/infantry combos.
+Prophet is a mobile radar vehicle.
+Always have at least one in your artillery/assault combos.
 It doesn’t have any weapon of its own and has rather low HP, hence always keep it a bit behind your other forces.

 Consul is a fast constructor that can assist, repair or build wherever you currently need it.
 It is mainly used for laying minefields, repairing fighting troops and building light defenses and assault units on the front.
 It gives a great advantage over your opponent who only uses labs, as he cannot deliver his forces that quick to the frontline.
 Build few nano-towers next to it and set it to build a queue of a certain unit, then click REPEAT.
 This way it will keep making those units until ordered to stop.
 Most importantly it can construct Recluses, Mavericks, and Jethros for AA support.

-Phalanx is a mobile anti-air tank equipped with a flak cannon.
-Its weapon deals ludicrous amounts of AoE damage to aircrafts and can easily take down all T1 and most T2 aircrafts that come into its vicinity.
+Shredder is a mobile anti-air tank equipped with a flak cannon.
+Its weapon deals ludicrous amounts of damage in a large radius (AoE) to aircrafts and can easily take down all T1 and most T2 aircrafts that come into its vicinity.
 Flak weapons have shorter range compared to other AA weapons, hence try not to keep it far behind the rest of your army.
 It doesn’t have anything to fight with against land units, so keep it covered.